practicalli/clojure/docs/clojure-editors/index.md

         [VSpaceCode](https://github.com/VSpaceCode/VSpaceCode) is a Spacemacs-like community configuration for Microsoft VS Code.
 Drive VS Code entirely from the keyboard, using easy to remember mnemonic keys for all commands and full vim-stile editing tools.

-        Calva is supported by VSpaceCode and Calva commands are included in the mneomic menu when a Clojure file is open.
+        Calva extension must be added as it is not part of VSpaceCode, although Calva commands are included in the VSpaceCode mneomoic menu when a Clojure file is open.

         Edamagit is a sophisticated text based Git client (like magit for Emacs) is also included in the VSpacemacs extension.